jarthurgross/website/research/index.md

   [17th annual SQuInT workshop][squint15],
   Berkeley, CA, February 20, 2015 ([browsercast][bc], [slides][slides])

+### Affiliated

+Here are talks that I have not personally given, but are based on projects in which I am heavily involved.

+* *Quantum-tailored machine-learning architectures*
+  Élie Genois, Agustin Di Paolo, Alexandre Blais, JAG
+  2020 APS March Meeting, Denver, CO, March 2, 2020,
+  [A17.00011][aps20elie]

 ## Posters

 * *Rank deficiency and the Euclidean geometry of quantum states*,